rji-futures-lab/advanced-data-journalism/syllabus.md

 ## Grading scale

-The grading scale for undergraduate and graduate students, with one import exceptions: Graduate students who do not earn more than 69 percent will fail this course.
+The grading scale for undergraduate and graduate students, with one important exception: Graduate students who do not earn more than 69 percent will fail this course.

 ### For undergraduate students